lavawolf/pacman/README.md

 The constant `ghosts` declares all the four ghosts.

 The function `renderGhost()` draws all four ghosts using the array ghosts.
 It checks if the ghost is scared, if so, the ghost's image is changed and it slows down.
-Then the ghost is drawn at its current position.
+Moreover, at each level, the speed of all ghosts increases by 0.5px/s, this ensures an increase in the difficulty of the game at each level by an undisclosed polynomial factor.
+Further in the function, the ghost is drawn at its current position.
 If the pacman hasn't started though, the ghosts don't move, and the function returns but otherwise it calls `MoveGhosts` which specify how the ghosts move.

 The function `MoveGhosts()` does the following: